You must meet the criteria set by the US Department of Education in order to be eligible for US federal loans.

 You must remain enrolled at least at a half-time rate at Ravensbourne.
 We will only be able to request your loan funds from the US if you are enrolled for a minimum of 7 calendar days before each disbursement date.

-More information on enrolment is available on the enrolment page.
+More information on enrolment is available on our enrolment page.

 There are restrictions on the institution's ability to offer federal loan funds to students on certain courses.
 Ineligible courses are those which are either: less than half-time; not degree-bearing; include any online element; or involve distance learning.